USS Johnston (DD-557): Battle off Samar

+Johnstons torpedo charge

 At 0657, Sprague ordered Taffy 3 to head east at top speed and lay smoke.
-Finding Johnston at the rear of the formation, however, Commander Evans ordered a turn to the northeast so that Johnston could charge the Japanese for a torpedo attack and lay smoke to cover the flotilla's escape.
-At 0710, Johnston began firing on the heavy cruiser Kumano, leading a column of cruisers, as she sailed into the 18,000 yd range of Johnston's 5 in main battery.
-Johnston fired more than 200 main battery shells at the Kumano over the next five minutes, striking the cruiser at least 40 times and setting her superstructure on fire.
+Despite the overwhelming odds against the force, finding Johnston at the rear of the formation, Commander Ernest E. Evans ordered a turn to the northeast so that Johnston could charge the Japanese for a torpedo attack and lay smoke to cover the flotilla's escape.
+Charging at the enemy, Johnston would come under fire from several ships.
+Nagato fired a single full salvo from her 16.1-inch (41 cm) guns, while Haruna fired numerous 6-inch (152 mm) secondary shells, but all missed their mark as Johnston remained undamaged.
+At 07:10, Johnston singled out a target, the heavy cruiser Kumano, leading a column of cruisers, as she sailed into the 18,000 yd range of Johnston's 5-inch (127 mm) main battery.
+Kumano and her sister ship Suzuya fired off numerous salvos, but again, not a single Japanese shell hit the American destroyer.
+In contrast Johnston fired more than 200 main battery shells at Kumano over the next five minutes, striking the cruiser at least 45 times and setting her superstructure on fire.
 Then, having closed to 10000 yd, Johnston fired all 10 of her torpedoes at Kumano and then turned to hide in her own smoke.
+The exact number of hits is unknown, but at least one torpedo hit Kumano and blew off her bow, forcing her out of the battle alongside Suzuya to escort her, right as a 14-inch (356 mm) shell from Kongō landed mere inches from Johnston (but did not hit her), spraying red dye on the hull.
+Dashing back to the escort carriers, Commander Evans forced two heavy cruisers out of the engagement without being hit by a single Japanese projectile.